 An alternative title to this post could have been, ‘The Interest Rate on Public Debt is at the Discretion of Government’.
 This remains true even though, in the neoliberal era, governments usually require themselves to follow various unnecessary rules on how their spending is to be conducted.
 These rules are voluntary and can be removed at a later time.
 But even while these rules are in place, they do not prevent government from dictating the terms on which it spends.

 Consider a currency-issuing government that requires itself either to deduct taxes from non-government accounts or to issue debt to non-government before it spends.
 This is quite typical of governments today.
 At first glance, these requirements may seem problematic.
-From inception, it would clearly be impossible for a currency issuer to receive tax payments in its own currency or to auction off public debt in the form of treasuries in exchange for its own currency before the currency itself had actually been issued.
+From inception, it would clearly be impossible for a currency issuer to receive tax payments in its own currency or to auction off public debt in exchange for its own currency before the currency itself had actually been issued.
 The resolution to this apparent conundrum is that government can always (and currently does) advance to non-government the currency it requires to purchase newly issued public debt.

 Considering that the sale of public debt is typically subjected to a bidding process, it may be wondered how government can nonetheless maintain control over the terms on which it spends.
 In particular, it may be unclear what prevents the rate of interest on public debt from rising above the rate that government actually wants to pay.